BJP National Council meet: 'We will see a repeat of 2014,' says Amit Shah

 - One family ruled the country for 55 years, the poor were disconnected from banking services under Congress rule:

-- One family ruled the country for 55 years, the poor were disconnected from banking services under Congress ule.
+- One family ruled the country for 55 years, the poor were disconnected from banking services under Congress rule.

 - Terror attacks have come down significantly under this Government